DeltaIsaire/palmFD/README.md

 In addition, the following R packages are required:
 ```
+parallel - should come pre-installed with your R installation
 plyr
 magrittr
-BHPMF
+BHPMF - install with devtools::install_github("fisw10/BHPMF")
+reshape2
+FD
 ```

+### Compatibility with Windows

+The code has been developed and tested on Linux Mint 18.
+I have tried to make the code fully compatible with Windows, but compatibility is not guaranteed.

+In particular, the null models for functional diversity are generated with parallel processing using 'parallel:mclapply'.
+This R function uses forking, which is not supported on Windows.

 ## Running the code

+There are two series of scripts.
+The first is the test series, whose filenames begin with 'test\_'.
+This script series is used for code development.
+There is a parent script ('00\_run\_all\_tests\_.R') that will automatically execute all test scripts.
+The second series of scripts are the main scripts, which are like the no-nonsense final version of the code.
+There is also a parent script for these ('00\_run\_all\_main.R').

+Each script contains a description of what it does, at the top of the file.

-The main file (00_run_all.R) automatically executes all scripts in sensible order, thus providing a one-click way to re-generate all output.
-To run it, launch R and set the working directory to the root folder of the project.
+To run any of the scripts, launch R and set the working directory to the root folder of the project.
 For example:
 ```
 setwd("/home/delta/R_Projects/palm_FD")
 ```

-Then you can run the script to execute all the code at once:
+Then you can run any of the scripts with source().
+Keep in mind that each script requires the output of the previous script in the sequence, so for a first-time run you should execute the parent scripts.
 ```
-source(file="00_run_all.R")
+source(file = "00_run_all.R")
+source(file = "00_run_all_tests.R")
 ```